antonilol/redstone_components/README.md

 The `mods` folder can be found in [.minecraft](https://minecraft.fandom.com/wiki/.minecraft#Locating_.minecraft).
 If not, create it.

-New blocks (contributions are welcome, see TODOs):
+New blocks:
 1. Memory Cell
-2. Configurable Redstone Block (TODO blockstates, textures, models, ~~nbt~~)
+2. Configurable Redstone Block
+3. Configurable TNT (TODO)
-3. Probable more in the future
+4. Probable more in the future

 [//]: # (Comment: TODO more text here)